yoyonel/ModernGL/docs/reference/buffer_format.rst

 Example of multiple arrays with differing ``/usage`` ....................................................

-To illustrate the trailing ``/usage`` portion, imagine rendering a dozen cubes with instanced rendering.
+To illustrate the trailing ``/usage`` portion, consider rendering a dozen cubes with instanced rendering.
 We will use:

 * ``vbo_verts_normals`` contains vertices (3 floats) and normals (3 floats)